To quote my mother, “The world is going to hell in a handbasket.” And if current events are any indication, Mom may be right.

 I haven’t even mentioned those who lose their lives to everyday gun violence.

-Thanks to DACA, Black Lives Matter, #MeToo, and those advocating for LGBT rights, as a culture we are becoming more aware that many have suffered grievously, sometimes silently, and often in fear for their lives, their livelihoods, and their futures.
+Thanks to DACA, Black Lives Matter, #MeToo, and those advocating for LGBTQ rights, as a culture we are becoming more aware that many have suffered grievously, sometimes silently, and often in fear for their lives, their livelihoods, and their futures.

 And then there is the fear of terrorist attacks that exists just below our consciousness like a low-grade fever.
 I can’t imagine the panic people in Hawaii must have felt when they received the false alert this January that a ballistic missile was headed their way.